nvidia-holoscan/holoscan-sdk/docs/visualization.md

 `````{tab-set}
 ````{tab-item} Operator
-Image data can either be on host or device (GPU), both tensors and video buffers are accepted.
+Image data can either be on host or device (GPU); both tensors and video buffers are accepted.

 ```cpp
 std::vector<ops::HolovizOp::InputSpec> input_specs;